Uli Hoeneß: Tax evasion and imprisonment

 In April 2013, it was reported that Hoeneß was being investigated for tax evasion.
-He was reported to have held a Swiss bank account for the purpose of evading taxes due on investment income, and to owe between €3.2 million and €7 million in taxes to the German state.
+He was reported to have held a Swiss bank account for the purpose of evading taxes due on investment income and to owe between €3.2 million and €7 million in taxes to the German state.
 The reports came after journalists "gained access to a document meant only for internal use by tax officials."
 Prosecutors from Munich carried out raids in offices of two Bavarian tax offices after Hoeneß filed a complaint.
-Despite increasing public criticism, Hoeneß has remained in his position as president and chairman of the supervisory board of Bayern Munich.
+Despite increasing public criticism, Hoeneß remained in his position as president and chairman of the supervisory board of Bayern Munich.

-Hoeneß was accused of tax evasion and his trial began on 10 March 2014.
-The FC Bayern München AG supervisory board had a "unanimous opinion" that Hoeneß should continue in his role despite being sent to trial.

-During the trial, he admitted evading 28.5 million euros in taxes.
+Hoeneß was accused of tax evasion, and his trial began on 10 March 2014.
+The Bayern München AG supervisory board had a "unanimous opinion" that Hoeneß should continue in his role despite being sent to trial.
+During the trial, he admitted to evading 28.5 million euros in taxes.
 He was subsequently found guilty of seven serious counts of tax evasion and sentenced to three and a half years in prison on 13 March 2014.
-The following day he resigned from his roles as President of Bayern Munich e.V. and chairman of the board of Bayern Munich AG and announced that he would not be appealing against his sentence.
+The following day, he resigned from his roles as President of Bayern Munich e.V. and chairman of the board of Bayern Munich AG and announced that he would not be appealing his sentence.

 Hoeneß was to serve his sentence at Landsberg Prison.
 Hoeneß submitted a request to be confined to a different prison, however, he reported to Landsberg on 2 June 2014.
 During the first two weeks of his sentence, Hoeneß was housed in a larger cell with a cellmate "for medical reasons" and to help adjust to life behind bars.
 After the initial two weeks, he was moved into a single cell.
 On 2 January 2015, Hoeneß was granted day release.
 He had to return to prison at 6 p.m. every night.

-There was an alleged attempt to extort €200,000 from Hoeneß whereby he and his family would be subjected to violence unless he paid up.
+There was an alleged attempt to extort €200,000 from Hoeneß under the threat of violence to him and his family.
 A man was arrested in connection with the scheme.
 His imprisonment ended on 29 February 2016.